I APPRAISE, AUTHENTICATE, CONDUCT PROVENANCE RESEARCH, ADVISE CLIENTS ON ART ACQUISITIONS AND SALES, AND LECTURE AND

 - Sustainability in Japan, with emphasis on how the society simultaneously draws on its past cultural achievements to prepare for the future

 As a scholar, I have been the recipient of various fellowships including those from the Japan Foundation Center for Global Partnership, the Asian Cultural Council (a Rockefeller Brothers Fund), the Fulbright Program, and the National Endowment for the Humanities.
 My scholarly research focuses mainly on Japanese art, but I began my graduate school studies in Asian art with an emphasis on Chinese art history and studied Chinese language prior to learning Japanese.
 My ongoing scholarly research focuses on Japanese arts, aesthetics, and design from the 17th century to the present, and the connoisseurship and collecting of Chinese and Korean art in Japan.
-My publications include essays in museum catalogues, encyclopedias, multi-authored scholarly books, scholarly journals, and three books: Tea of the Sages, the Art of Sencha (1998), Faith and Power in Japanese Buddhist Art: 1600-2005 (2007), and Japanese Design: Art, Aesthetics, & Culture (forthcoming, Tuttle Publishing, September 2014).
+My publications include essays in museum catalogues, encyclopedias, multi-authored scholarly books, scholarly journals, and three books: Tea of the Sages, the Art of Sencha (1998), Faith and Power in Japanese Buddhist Art: 1600-2005 (2007), and Japanese Design: Art, Aesthetics, & Culture (Tuttle Publishing, 2014).
 I have two current research projects.
 One is: Langdon Warner, Impassioned Advocate of Japanese Art and Culture, working title for a book, a critical biography of Langdon Warner (1881-1955), one of the most influential Asian art historians of the twentieth century and one of World War II’s “Monuments Men” who significantly helped shape and sustain the American public’s understanding of East Asia and especially of Japan, from the 1920s through the early post World War II period.
 The other explores the iconoclastic art of contemporary Japanese artists inspired by Buddhism, tentatively titled: Buddhist Inspired Art in Contemporary Japan: Intersections of Tradition, Imagination, and Social Activism.